turicas/rows/docs/plugins.md

 Helper functions:

-- `rows.plugins.pdf.discover_dialect`: tries to figure out the CSV dialect based on a sample (in bytes).
+- `rows.plugins.csv.discover_dialect`: tries to figure out the CSV dialect based on a sample (in bytes).
 - `rows.utils.csv2sqlite`: lazily convert a CSV into a SQLite table (the command-line version of this function is pretty useful -- see more by running